 Do you frequently suffer from itchy, swollen eyes, as well as blurred vision?
 It is possible that you are suffering from dry eye syndrome.
 This is a serious eye problem that has a variety of causes and symptoms, as well as possible treatment options.

 If you want to deal with your dry eye problem effectively, there are many important things to consider.
 The purpose of this article is to identify the critical issues surrounding dry eye, what causes it, treatment options, types of products and much more.
 Armed with extensive information about dry eye, then you can choose the best treatment program for your needs.

 To begin, it is necessary to understand what dry eye is, what causes it, and more.
 Once you have a solid understanding of the problem and treatment options, you then can make a decision about how to move forward with treatment.

-What Causes Dry Eye?
+What Is Dry Eye?

-Symptoms of Dry Eye
+What Are the Symptoms of Dry Eye?

 The signs and symptoms of dry eye, which typically stretch to both eyes, regardless of the condition, may include:

 - Eyes that are constantly stinging or burning